MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/code-sign-ios.md

 # Code sign for iOS

 In this article, you'll learn about how to code sign for iOS.
-You'll need to sign your app for iOS if you selected iOS as one of the [platforms](overview.md#app-platforms) while creating and building your [wrap project](wrap-how-to.md#create-native-mobile-apps-for-ios-and-android-using-the-wizard).
+You need to sign your app for iOS if you selected iOS as one of the [platforms](overview.md#app-platforms) while creating and building your [wrap project](wrap-how-to.md#create-native-mobile-apps-for-ios-and-android-using-the-wizard).

  > [!Important]
  > Using Xcode to digitally sign your wrapped mobile apps for iOS is not supported.
 Follow the instructions below to sign your wrapped mobile app packages for iOS correctly.

 ## Prerequisites

-You'll need the following information to get started:
+You need the following information to get started:

 - App ID
 - Device UDIDs (only for testing and development purpose)

-You'll also need a macOS device to code sign for iOS.
+You also need a macOS device to code sign for iOS.

 ## Prepare your Mac